 Our Main Stage Theater provides two different levels of seating, with a stadium-style balcony with six private boxes.
 The two-story lobby contains concession areas, along with spacious bathroom facilities on both levels.

 Here is our general seating arrangement.
 Note that precise seating can vary by the show being presented.
-To get the best value, and also receive special benefits, you can become a Broadway Subscriber.

 #3 Cummer Museum of Art & Gardens